 A number of ‘come & try it’ sessions are run during the year for companies and groups.
 We run a plenty of weekends away during the year some in connection with other clubs.
 One of the weekends we run is a fundraiser weekend run in Cootehall in the wilds of Co.
 Roscommon.
 Our first official weekend in Cootehall started in 2001 which has been a tremendous success over the years.

 Open canoeist having a large turn out for many of the national races and of course The Liffey Decent.
-The Liffey Decent is one of the highlights of the year.
+The Liffey Descent is one of the highlights of the year.
 This race holds a special attraction to canoeists in our club as it passes by our very own Palmerstown weir.
-The last of the of the well known ‘V weirs’ in the race with it’s one narrow line that has Wild Waters’ rescue crews working flat out giving joyous waves of encouragement and welcomes to all the canoeist who need it.
+The last of the of the well known ‘V weirs’ in the race with it’s one narrow line that has Wild Waters’ rescue crews working flat out giving joyous waves of encouragement and welcomes to all the canoeists who needs it.

 A brief history of canoeing